shashank-sharma/100-days-of-code/log.md

 ### Day 5: January 7, 2017

 One more project which reminds you if there is any new update on any one of your favourate youtube channel or not.
 Also I practiced 4 - 5 questions in Hackerearth and studied some Algorithm.

+### Day 6: January 8, 2017

+Python Tweet follower geolocation projet which search geolocation of all followers of that particular page and then plot graph in ploty.
+Also studied C programming language.
+In Hackerearth site I participated in NIT Bhopal competition and secured 50th position among 500+ users.